 BERLIN — Angelina Jolie has expressed concern about the situation of women and girls in Afghanistan.

-The actress, who is also a special envoy to the U.N.’s high commissioner for refugees, told a German newspaper Sunday she doesn’t think the incoming government in Afghanistan could simply turn back the clock so that everything would be like 20 years ago.
-But she still has big worries about the situation for women there.
+The actress, who is also a special envoy to the United Nations High Commissioner for Refugees, told a German newspaper Sunday she doesn’t think the incoming government in Afghanistan could simply turn back the clock so that everything would be like 20 years ago.
+But she has big worries about the situation for women there.

 Jolie told the weekly Welt am Sonntag: “I’m thinking of all the women and girls who don’t know now if they can go back to work or school.
 And I’m thinking of the young Afghans who are worried that they will lose their freedom.”

 Taliban fighters captured most of Afghanistan last month and celebrated the departure of the last U.S. forces after 20 years of war.
 The insurgent group must now govern a war-ravaged country that is heavily reliant on international aid.

 MORE ON AFGHANISTAN:

 — Over 24 hours in Kabul, brutality, trauma, moments of grace

 — US: Afghan evacuees who fail initial screening Kosovo-bound

 — Rescue groups: US tally misses hundreds left in Afghanistan

 — US expects to admit more than 50,000 evacuated Afghans